isaacsun0813/isaacsun0813/README.md

 - 👋 Hi, I’m Isaac Sun and I am currently pursuing a BS/MS in CS at Northwestern University.
 - 👀 I’m interested in crypto, cloud, and the intersection of climate tech and AI.
-- 🌱 I previously worked as a Software Engineer for Acorn Genetics, a biotech startup based out of Evanston, Illinois.
-Prev @ Lumentum, Relativity.
+- 🌱 Prev @ Lumentum, Relativity, Acorn Genetics (Series A startup)
 - 📫 Reach me at isaacsun0813@gmail.com.

 <!---